krsoninikhil/phil-opp-rust-os/notes.md

   cantains information about segement like offset, segment size and permissions.
 A separate table for each process can provide process isolation.
-- *Vertual Memory* address needs to be translated to the _Physical Memory_ address.
+- *Virtual Memory* address needs to be translated to the _Physical Memory_ address.
 In segmentation, translation step is adding offset.
 - Segmentation causes problem of _fragmentation_.
-- *Paging* solves fragmentation by dividing vertual and physical address space into small fixed size blocks (4Kb in x86) called _Pages_ and _Frames_ respectively.
+- *Paging* solves fragmentation by dividing virtual and physical address space into small fixed size blocks (4Kb in x86) called _Pages_ and _Frames_ respectively.
 This way large memory region can be mapped to non-continous small frames.